 A Good Under $750 i5 vs Ryzen 5 Gaming Computer Build 2017

-Finding the right parts to use with a $750 budget can get you the 1080p ultra gaming machine you're looking for.
-To help you along the way we've put together two builds at this price point using Intel's Kaby Lake i5 processor along with a Ryzen 5 option from AMD.
+Finding the right parts to use with a $750 budget will get you the 1080p ultra gaming machine you're looking for.
+To help you along the way we've put together two builds at this price point using Intel's Coffee Lake i5 processor along with a Ryzen 5 option from AMD.

 There are benefits to both builds, which we'll get into in a minute, but overall we think you'll like both.
 They're capable of 60 FPS and more in even today's most demanding titles.

 For the $750 build, we've got around a $200 budget for the processor.
 So we're looking at the six core and the Ryzen 5 1600 here.
 The Ryzen 5 1600 is a 6 core 12 thread overclockable processor while the i5-7500 has 6 cores, no hyperthreading, and can't be overclocked.
 That being said the i5-8400 has faster IPC overall.
 Coffee Lake Intel i5-8400

 So, in terms of pure gaming performance, even though it has fewer threads, the i5-8400 is the better overall performer.
 That being said, the Ryzen R5 1600 performs admirably in games that can take advantage of the additional threads.
 In addition, it's performance is superior in many other tasks you may find yourself doing on a daily basis.

 If you do go with the Ryzen R5 1600, you'll definitely want to overclock it and get some decently fast DDR4 memory.
 The performance improvements that come with it are substantial.

 Below, you can see the type of difference that you can expect in a variety of games.
 Most of it is minimal with a card like the RX 480, 580, or GTX 1060.

 GTX 1060 6GB vs RX 580 8GB vs GTX 970